gp55551/AutomationFramework_withJenkins/README.md

-# Selenium TestNG Project with Allure Reporting
+# Selenium TestNG Project with ChainTest Reporting

 This is a demo project for Selenium Page Object Model with ChainTest reporting.